|

 hammocks round a lathe.
 It weighed three quarters of a ton but

-nevertheless was dislodged by their weight, and it fell upon his head. nd his
+nevertheless was dislodged by their weight, and it fell upon his head.

 body was brought home to Paul's Place.
 The Naval Chaplain, Rev F. Poole conducted the funeral service at the graveside, while the Rev C S M Playfair conducted the service in Charlton church.
 His widow, parents,